use-ink/ink-docs/docs/getting-started/compiling.md

 cargo +nightly contract build
 ```

-This special command will turn your ink! project into a Wasm binary and a metadata file (a.k.a.  the contract ABI).
+This special command will turn your ink! project into a Wasm binary, a metadata file (which contains the contract's ABI) and a `.contract` file which bundles both.
-These two files can be used for deploying your contract to your chain.
-If all goes well, you should see a `target` folder which contains this `.wasm` and `metadata.json` file.
+This `.contract` file can be used for deploying your contract to your chain.
+If all goes well, you should see a `target` folder which contains these files:

 ```
 target
 └── flipper.wasm
 └── metadata.json
+└── flipper.contract
 ```

 Let's take a look at the structure of the `metadata.json`: